CrissRayes/CrissRayes/README.md

 About Me
 - 👋 Hello!
-- I'm Full Stack Developer.
+- I'm happy that you are here.
+- My favourite technologies are Javascript, Node, Postgres, React, Ruby, RoR, Docker, Html, Css, Sass, among some others.
+- What do I like the most?...Javascript development environment 😊.
+- Front || Back ?
+I love both.
-> "I love programming and I want to design and develop cool solutions for people's lives, solving challenges and enjoy the journey.
+> "I love programming, design and develop cool solutions for people's lives, solving challenges and enjoy the journey"